Austin Road

-Austin Road is a road in-between Tsim Sha Tsui and Jordan, Kowloon, Hong Kong.
+Austin Road (Chinese: 柯士甸道) is a road in-between Tsim Sha Tsui and Jordan, Kowloon, Hong Kong.
 It was named after John Gardiner Austin, Colonial Secretary of Hong Kong from 1868 to 1879.
 The northeast part of this street is noted for clubs, fields, and military buildings, while the western section is densely populated.

 Location

 Austin Road starts at Canton Road in the west, crosses Nathan Road at roughly its halfway point, and ends at Chatham Road South in the east, dividing Tsim Sha Tsui and Yau Ma Tei.

 Landmarks

 The Hong Kong Scout Centre, Tsim Sha Tsui Police Station and the north entrance to Kowloon Park are located along the section of the road between Canton Road and Nathan Road, while the Kowloon Bowling Green Club, the south entrance to the Gun Club Hill Barracks and St. Mary's Canossian College are found along the section between Nathan Road and Chatham Road.